Thomas's role is to lead and manage the Space Data Products and Systems Group.

-Areas of expertise:
+Areas of expertise

-Satellite imagery processing and analysis.
+- Satellite data processing and analysis.

-His current work includes:
+Thomas's current work includes:

 Prior to joining the Met Office, Thomas received a BSc degree in Meteorology from the University of Reading.